The Cascina Maggia Sporting, Cultural and Community Precinct - Brescia, Italy

-The Cascina Maggia Cultural and Community Precinct, Italy masterplan and development is an ambitious project led by LIMINAL Architecture and Centrum Stadia of Melbourne.
+The Cascina Maggia Sporting, Cultural and Community Precinct, Italy masterplan and development is an ambitious project led by LIMINAL Architecture and Centrum Stadia of Melbourne.
 As lead architect, LIMINAL has put together an international team, including ongoing collaborative partners and leading global design practice, Snøhetta.

 Brescia’s factories and foundries make it the industrial capital of Italy.
 Topographically located on the flat, at the base of mountain ranges, the city’s history is legible in its architectural styles, spanning ancient political ideologies and shifts in civic identity.
 This layering of history tells a story of Brescian identity which is truly unique to the city.